gdbroman/broman.blog/_posts/2020-07-19-life-a-juggling-act.md

 But other times you’ll have to let something go.

-It may be a hobby very dear to your heart, but which you recognize is eating up valuable time, which you could spend on getting to your ultimate goal faster.
+It may be a hobby very dear to your heart, but which you recognize is eating up valuable time, so you have to let it go.

 Seek balance, and life’s a juggling act.